-In 2019, HANA still lags completing databases in performance, and SAP has not published a single HANA benchmark for transaction processing, as we covered in the article The Hidden Issue with the SD HANA Benchmark.
+In 2019, HANA still lagged in completing databases in performance.
+SAP has not published a single HANA benchmark for transaction processing, as we covered the Hidden Issue with the SD HANA Benchmark in the article.
 SAP will not publish any benchmark for its BW application for any database but HANA, as we covered in the article The Four Hidden Issues with SAP’s BW-EML Benchmark.

 HANA is Enterprise Ready?